whitehead/plaac/cli/README.md

 to use for plaac.
 As the prion-like AA frequencies were derived from *S. cerevisiae*, one option (the default) is to use background frequencies from *S. cerevisiae* as well (i.e., treat the per-AA likelihood-ratios are species independent).
 This is done with the command-line option ```-a 1``` (the default).
-The other extreme is to use use the background frequencies of the species being scores (i.e., treat the prion-like AA frequencies as species-independent).
+The other extreme is to use use the background frequencies of the species being scored (i.e., treat the prion-like AA frequencies as species-dependent).
 This is done with the command-line option ```-a 0```.
 One can also linearly interpolate between these two extremes with any value of a between 0 and 1, e.g. use ```-a 0.5``` for an average of the background frequencies of *S. cerevisiae* and the species being scored.